 The same methodology can be used with nt:illus to find illustrations, but these may be drawings or photographs.
-In either case, it is always necessary to look at the physical book to determine whether you have actually found historical photographs.
+In either case, it is always necessary to look at the physical (or electronic) book to determine whether you have actually found historical photographs.

 The work need not actually have been published in the time of the event in order to contain appropriate historical photographs.
 Modern secondary works, both books and articles, are often your best sources for historical photographs, and popular ones are usually better than scholarly ones.

 The resources listed in the sections on finding contemporary newspaper and magazine articles will also locate photographs that accompanied contemporary articles.
 Government reports, in particular Sessional Papers, sometimes contain photographs.
 Indexing of government documents has varied over the years.